isovalent/ebpf-docs/docs/linux/concepts/concurrency.md

 ```

 !!! note
-	Atomics still synchronize at the hardware level, so using atomics will still decrease performance compared to its non-atomic variant.
+	Atomic instructions still synchronize at the hardware level, so using atomic instructions will still decrease performance compared to its non-atomic variant.

 ## Spin locks

 A common technique in the kernel for synchronization is a [spinlock](https://en.wikipedia.org/wiki/Spinlock). eBPF also provides spinlock capabilities for map values.
-The main advantage of spinlocks over atomics is that it guarantees multiple fields are updated together.
+The main advantage of spinlocks over atomic instructions is that it guarantees multiple fields are updated together.

 To use spin locks, you first have to include a `struct bpf_spin_lock` at the top of your map value.